-To confirm whether the trade school you are attending participates in federal student aid programs, you'll need to contact your school.
+To confirm whether the trade school you are considering participates in federal student aid programs, you'll need to contact the school.
 However, there are a couple pieces of information that can help you determine whether the schools you're considering would be eligible for financial aid.

 - Is the trade school accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC)?
 Accredited trade schools are more likely to participate in federal student aid programs.

 - Does the trade school program last longer than 15 weeks?
 Accredited programs that last longer than 15 weeks are generally eligible for the full array of federal student aid, including grants and student loans.

 - Does the trade school program last less than 15 weeks?
 Accredited programs that last less than 15 weeks might be eligible for federal student aid but only for student loans through the Direct Loan program.

 If the trade school you're attending participates in federal student loans, then you must fill out the FAFSA to be eligible to receive federal loans or grants.

 Can you get private loans for trade school?

 For students who are not able to get federal financial aid for a trade school program, private student loans may be a possibility.
 Many private lenders offer student loans for accredited trade programs and career schools.

 For instance, Sallie Mae offers Career Training Smart Option Loans for students attending trade schools.
 These loans can cover the full cost of the program as well as housing, food, and supplies.